Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 ## pivot + groupBy

-To create matrix table that is expanded both horizontally and vertically, apply `groupBy` function at `Pivot` passing the columns for vertical grouping.
-Reversed order of `pivot` and `groupBy` operations will produce the same result.
+To create matrix table that is expanded both horizontally and vertically, apply `groupBy` transformation passing the columns for vertical grouping.
+Reversed order of `pivot` and `groupBy` will produce the same result.

 <!---FUN pivotGroupBy-->
 <tabs>